BenAhrdt/LoRaWANDeviceProfiles/DeviceProfiles/MClimate/16ASPM/16ASPM.md

 The use of the 16ASPM and the "16 Dry Switch" is identical

+The recommended method is to use the decoder from the repository.
+The difference from the original decoder is the added line:

+     // Relay state
+        data.device = "16ASPM";

+This sets "16ASPM" in the device entry, thereby creating the downlink configuration data points in the command.
+By using this customized decoder, the setup is already completed automatically (after the first uplink).

 ![](https://github.com/BenAhrdt/LoRaWANDeviceProfiles/blob/main/Data/Pics/16ASPM/2025-03-27-10-44-54-image.png)

 downlink control: the data points are generated